 • Build confidence in managing their personal finances independently.

-WizeUp partners with a range of banks, building societies and charitable trusts to offer fully funded and subsided programmes to schools, ensuring that we can offer free financial education to more young people than ever before, while maintaining our accessibility and impact mission.
+By partnering with a range of banks, building societies and charitable trusts, we offer fully funded and subsided programmes to schools.
+This means that we can offer free financial education to more young people than ever before, while maintaining our accessibility and impact mission.

 • Bringing our programmes to your school or youth group.